webiik/webiik/README.md

 Webiik
 ======
-<p style="font-size: 1.5em;">Webiik is the simplest PHP framework.
+Webiik is the simplest PHP framework.
 Its code base has only 1 062 logical lines of code.
-Use&nbsp;Webiik to regain control of your application's code.</p>
+Use&nbsp;Webiik to regain control of your application's code.

 | Framework | LLOC | Classes | Dependencies | Req/s |
 | :-------- | ---: | ------: | -----------: | ----: |